The Mentally Disturbed

 - The Flash Rogue Heat Wave is a pyromaniac who burned down his childhood home and killed his parents in the process because he just couldn't help it.
 He's disturbed by his own insanity and has attempted therapy, albeit unsuccessfully.

 - Batman villain Killer Croc is another legitimate example.
 Having suffered massive amounts of abuse growing up and burdened with an increasingly monstrous set of deformities, Croc's mind was broken even before his condition started to eat away at his sentience.
-Nowadays he's more animal than man, and it's an open question whether he can be held accountable for his actions.
+Nowadays his intelligence comes and goes Depending on the Writer.
+When it's gone he'll act more animal than man and it's an open question whether he can be held accountable for his actions.